PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/Kubernetes-cluster-api-capi-an-introduction/index.md

 #### MachineDeployment

 A _MachineDeployment_ is a definition for a well-managed set of machines.
+It manages changes to machines by destroying and recreating them.
 It is similar to a deployment.
 It manages the MachineSet and allows for rollout/rollback.
 Each change to a MachineDeployment creates and scales up a new MachineSet to replace the old one.
 It reconciles changes to the Machine resources, by having a solid rolling-out strategy between MachineSets configurations similar to Deployments.

 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1